 Curiosity No. 2

-The second thing I found curious upon entry was the O device.
-The staff member manning the devices couldn’t show us how to download the Mona app onto our phones after our unsuccessful attempts.
-So, we took the O devices and headphones that Mona provides.
+The second thing I found curious upon entry was the O Device.
+The staff member manning the Devices couldn’t show us how to download the MONA app onto our phones after our unsuccessful attempts.
+(OH!!!!)
+So, we took the O Devices and headphones that MONA provides.

-Also, we found it difficult to read the small screen font so we kept wrestling with putting on our reading glasses to do so and removing them to see the artwork.
+Also, we found it difficult to read the small screen font.
+Consequently, we kept wrestling with putting on our reading glasses and removing them to see the artwork.
 There may have been some way to enlarge the device’s screen view, but we didn’t find it at our fingertips.
+(OH!!!!)

-Besides, we were already pre-occupied with working out how to navigate through the O device commentaries, articles etc. and getting our heads around some of the articles that were crazily pro or savagely (sometimes profanely) con the works (OH!!!!), were also a distraction.
+Besides, working out how to navigate through the O Device commentaries, articles etc. pre-occupied us.
+The articles, which were crazily pro or savagely (sometimes profanely) con the works (OH!!!!), were also a distraction.

 We found that we couldn’t get into listening to the music that went with the displays and reading all the extracts about the artworks.
-The reason for this was that there just wasn’t enough time to stand still for that long due to Mona’s size and plethora of contents.
-You would need more than a day trip to explore Mona this comprehensively.
+The reason for this was that there just wasn’t enough time to stand still that long due to MONA’S size and plethora of contents.
+(OH!!!!)
+You would need more than a day trip to explore MONA this comprehensively.

 Curiosity No. 3